GNOME/pango/docs/pango_fonts.md

 # Font Enumeration

-The central object for dealing with the available fonts on a system and caching loaded fonts is a [class@Pango.FontMap].
+The central object for dealing with the available fonts on a system and caching loaded fonts is a [class@Pango2.FontMap].
 An application typically uses a single font map.

-Since the font map depends on the platform in use, you'll need to use the backend function [func@Pango.FontMap.get_default] to obtain the default fontmap.
+Since the font map depends on the platform in use, you'll need to use the backend function [func@Pango2.FontMap.get_default] to obtain the default fontmap.
 Depending on the platform, it will return a `PangoFcFontMap`, a `PangoDirectWriterFontMap` or a `PangoCoreTextFontMap`.